-Depending on your needs and what you can afford, there are different options that you can choose in how you are covered:
+Depending on your needs and what you can afford, there are different policy options that you can choose from:

-- Level Term Insurance – This is where you and your insurer agree on a set term for your insurance policy, for example, 15 years.
-Your family will receive a payout if you pass away during this term.
+- Level term life insurance policy – This is where you and your insurer agree on a set term for your insurance policy, for example, 15 years.
+Your family will receive a payout to cover their living expenses, either in a lump sum or instalments, if you pass away during this term.
 However, if you pass away after this, there will be no payout.

-- Funeral Insurance – Funerals can be very expensive affairs.
+- Funeral plan – Funerals can be very expensive affairs.
 Purchasing a coffin alone can cost thousands, and then on top of that are costs of the ceremony and cemetery space.
-Taking out this kind of insurance can alleviate these costs for your family.
+Taking out this kind of insurance can alleviate these funeral costs for your family.